crlimacastro/Canvas-Runner/README.md

 </html>
 ```

-And with that, our starting code is out of the way.
+And with that, our starter code is done.

 To see your page you have several options, here's two:
 1. Look at your page in the browser by opening up `index.html` and any time you save changes and want to see them, close the tab and open up `index.html` again.
-2. Or, ideally, if you are using VSCode or any other code editor, find a simple local server functionality with automatic reloads whenever you make a change so that you don't have to reopen your file (In VSCode look for the Live Server extension, then right-click `index.html` and click `Open with Live Server`).
+2. Or ideally, if you are using VSCode or any other code editor, find a simple local server functionality with automatic reloads whenever you make changes so that you don't have to reopen your file every time (in VSCode look for and install the Live Server extension, right-click `index.html` and click `Open with Live Server`).

 ### II.
 Drawing on the Canvas

 ---

-Next we will retrieve the canvas and save it into a variable in our script using JavaScript's document.querySelector(String) function.
+Next we will get the canvas and save it into a variable in our script using JavaScript's document.querySelector(String) function.
 Then, we will set its width and height to an arbitrary resolution.

 These two dimensions will determine how many pixels are in the canvas so we can work with absolute pixel measurements and not have to worry about the actual size of the canvas on the window (which the CSS handles).

 Be mindful that whatever numbers you choose for the resolution will influence the rest of your code.
-It will affect your x, y positions and your game physics like gravity and velocity.
+It will affect your x, y positions and the effect of some of your constants like GRAVITY and PLAYER_JUMP_VELOCITY.

 `main.js`
 ``` javascript